larahogan/ally-resources/README.md

 [Tips for managers of marginalized people](http://larahogan.me/blog/being-a-manager-in-terrible-times/)

+[Recommended Reading for Allies](https://codeascraft.com/2016/08/10/recommended-reading-for-allies/) by Toria Gibbs and Ian Malpass (Code as Craft)

 [Impact of diversity work, positive and negative, from the book of Gender & Work](Research%20-%20Impact%20of%20Diversity%20Work.pdf) (PDF)

 # Etsy-specific stuff